UniversityOfAthens/x11-window-manager/README.md

 Each workspace must only keep track of its clients, along with its active layout configuration and its focus stack.
-When switching between workspaces, we just need to iterate over the active client list and unmap (not destroy!) every single frame window.
-Unmapping is recursive, so the underlying windows will immediately become invisible as well.
+When switching between workspaces, we just need to iterate over the active client list and unmap (not destroy!) all stored windows.

 ## Floating Windows